Iglab-repo/NFP_Dengue/README.md

 donorwise_NFPresults_comparison_scatterplot.R: This script is used to generate scatterplots for the 10 donors (using NFP prediction results of P0 and P30)

 ratio_day30_day0_ID50_heatmap.R: This script is used to generate heatmap using the data computed from compute_ratio_day30_day0.pl

+gen_theoretical_comb_w-var_modified.m: This script is used to simulate serum data using antibody neutralization data